Anti-virus software, firewalls, data encryption – most security budgets are dedicated to technologies that keep cyber criminals out of our systems.

-Studies repeatedly show that an organisation is more likely to be breached from an employee misplacing, stealing or being tricked into handing over sensitive information than from a criminal breaking into its systems.
+Studies repeatedly show that your organisation is more likely to be breached from an employee misplacing, stealing or being tricked into handing over sensitive information than from a criminal breaking into its systems.

-- Organisations are struggling to find the time and money to set up face-to-face training courses.
-Flexible and home-working is becoming more common, meaning many employees might not be in the office during scheduled courses.
-Webinars are a common alternative, but they are more expensive, and some organisations don’t have the resources to host them.
+3) With flexible working now the new norm, many employees might not be in the office for scheduled courses.
+Webinars are a common alternative, but they can be more expensive and not all organisations have the resources to host them.

 Getting staff awareness training right

 Because it’s an online course, your employees can study at a time and place that’s convenient for them.
 All you need to do is send a notification to your employees, and then check that everybody’s completed the course.